 "The ground of a certain rich man brought forth plentifully" (Lk.
 12:16).
 But he was not condemned because he had much goods or because he was blessed materially in such abundance.
-His errors were in trusting in his riches, "And I will say to my soul, Soul, thou hast much goods laid mistake of allowing others to dominate in the up for many years; take thine ease, eat, drink, and be merry" (verse 19), and in being "not rich to- camel to go through the eye of a needle.
-But the ward God" (verse 21).
+His errors were in trusting in his riches, "And I will say to my soul, Soul, thou hast much goods laid up for many years; take thine ease, eat, drink, and be merry" (verse 19), and in being "not rich toward God" (verse 21).
 He put the accent on the treasures he possessed rather than on the life he lived.
-Christ thus instructed his disciples, "The it is impossible for a rich man to be saved.
-Jesus life is more than meat, and the body is more than raiment" (Lk.
+Christ thus instructed his disciples, "The life is more than meat, and the body is more than raiment" (Lk.
 12:23).

 In the case of the rich man and Lazarus (Lk.
 16:19-31) we have another example of a rich man who was not righteous.
-This man was not condemned because he possessed riches but because he refused to help the poor, being too stingy, and because, evidently from the language of the Lord. he had not obeyed Moses and the prophets, the law under which he lived and died.
+This man was not condemned because he possessed riches but because he refused to help the poor, being too stingy, and because, evidently from the language of the Lord, he had not obeyed Moses and the prophets, the law under which he lived and died.
 His life had been wrapped up in the things which he possessed and too late he learned that his riches could not purchase salvation.

 James delivers a scathing denunciation of the rich, but here we also learn that his denunciation applied to those rich men who had sinned.
 Let us catalogue some of their sins.
 "Go to now, ye rich men, weep and howl for your miseries that shall come upon you.
 Your riches are corrupted, and your garments are motheaten" (Jas.
 5:1-2).
 (1) They had hoarded their treasures, "Your gold and silver is cankered; and the rust of them shall be a witness against you, and shall eat your flesh as it were fire.
 Ye have heaped treasure together for the last days" (Jas 5:3).
-(2) They fraudulantly-kept back the wages of the laborers, "Behold, the hire of the labourers who have reaped down your fields, which is of you kept back by fraud, crieth: and the cries of them which have reaped are entered into the ears of the Lord of sabaoth" (Jas.
+(2) They fraudulantly kept back the wages of the laborers, "Behold, the hire of the labourers who have reaped down your fields, which is of you kept back by fraud, crieth: and the cries of them which have reaped are entered into the ears of the Lord of sabaoth" (Jas.
 5:4).
 (3) They had lived in pleasure, "Ye have lived in pleasure on the earth, and been wanton; ye have nourished your hearts as in a day of slaughter" (Jas.
 5:5).
 (4) They had condemned and murdered just men, "Ye have condemned and killed the just; and he doth not resist you" ((Jas.
 5:6).
-What an ugly picture of what the love of riches wrought in the lives of these men!
+What an ugly picture of what the love of riches wrought in the lives of these